Strength of glass

 Glass has a compressive strength of 1000 MPa.

 Strength of glass fiber

 Glass fibers have a much higher tensile strength than regular glass (200-500 times stronger than regular glass).
-This is due to the reduction of flaws in glass fibers and that glass fibers have a small cross sectional area, constraining maximum defect size (Size effect on structural strength).
+This is due to the reduction of flaws in glass fibers and the small cross sectional area of glass fibers, constraining maximum defect size.

 Strength of fiberglass

 Fiberglass's strength depends on the type.
 S-glass has a strength of 700000 psi while E-glass and C-glass have a strength of 500000 psi.

 Hardness

 Glass has a hardness of 6.5 on the Mohs scale of mineral hardness.